awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 ## Part 6: Updating Power Management Settings<a name="power-management"></a>

-The following update to power management settings will set displays to never turn off, which allows for graceful OS shutdowns on the Nitro system\.
+The following update to power management settings sets displays to never turn off, which allows for graceful OS shutdowns on the Nitro system\.
 All Windows AMIs provided by Amazon as of 2018\.11\.28 already have this default configuration\.

 1. Open a command prompt or PowerShell session\.